albertlauncher/documentation/src/_docs/contributing.md

 ## Supporters

+I would like to express my sincere gratitude to the supporters Konstantin Vankov,
+Dmitry Sabani,
+Marcel Nageler,
+Brooke Dukes,
+Georgios Tzanakis,
+Yaozhong Yan,
+Matthew Johnson,
+Norbert Fuksz
-Thanks go to the supporters Konstantin Vankov, Dmitry Sabani, Marcel Nageler, Brooke Dukes, Georgios Tzanakis, Yaozhong Yan, Matthew Johnson and especially to the patron Diego Pereyra.
+and especially to the patron Diego Pereyra.